snichols001/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

 #### Analysis

 1. The radiologist creates an SUV ROI on the PACS.
-The application detects the presence of Patient’s Sex (0010,0040) “F”, a Gender Code (0010,xxx4).(0008,0104) “Male” and Sex Assigned at Birth (0010,xx25) of “F” and prompts the radiologist to enter a value “M” or “F”.
+The application detects the presence of Patient’s Sex (0010,0040) “F”, a Gender Code (0010,xxx4).(0008,0104) “Male” and Sex at Birth Sequence (0010,xx25) of “F” and prompts the radiologist to enter a value “M” or “F”.

 2. The Dose Information Reporter collects the RDSR, without exception.

-3. The AI task performer detects the Sex Assigned at Birth (0010,xx25) of “F”, the algorithm processes the images based on female reference values and transfers evidence documents to the PACS.
+3. The AI task performer detects the Sex at Birth Sequence (0010,xx25) of “F”, the algorithm processes the images based on female reference values and transfers evidence documents to the PACS.

-Note: Sex at Birth is required to determine reference values for AI and non-AI machine algorithims in various domains, such as cardiology and neurology.
+Note: Sex at Birth is required to determine reference values for AI and non-AI machine algorithms in various domains, such as cardiology and neurology.

 #### Reporting

 1. The radiologist dictates findings pertaining to the procedure, noting scanner and contrast protocol modifications in the “Request” section of the report.

-2. The report format has been configured to include Patient’s Sex (0010,0040), Patient’s Gender Code (0010,xxx4).(0008,0104), Patient Name (0010,xxx3).(0010,xx12) and SFCU Comment (0010,xxx1) in the report.
+2. The report format has been configured to include Patient’s Sex (0010,0040), Patient’s Gender Code (0010,xxx4).(0008,0104), Patient Name (0010,xxx3).(0010,xx12) and SPCU Comment (0010,xxx1) in the report.

 3. The initial report reads:
 > Patient’s Name = “Janet Smith”